A categorification of the quantum Lefschetz principle

-\begin{remark} Note that we can allow $X$ to be a derived scheme without any change to the usual theories of stable maps to $X$, as the moduli problem for prestable curves parametrises \emph{flat} families, whose fibres over a derived stack must still be classical.
-More precisely, \cite[Theorem 8.1.3]{lurie04:_deriv_algeb_geomet} shows (see also \cite[Proposition 4.5]{porta20:_non_k} for a precise proof of the non-archimedean analogue) that the obvious extension of the moduli problem for prestable curves to a derived moduli problem is representable by a classical DM stack. \end{remark}
+\begin{remark} Note that we can allow $X$ to be derived --- although it is still required to be only $1$-algebraic, as otherwise twisted curves will not be enough to ensure properness of the stack of stable maps to it --- without any change to the usual theories of stable maps to $X$, as the moduli problem for prestable curves parametrises \emph{flat} families, whose fibres over a derived stack must still be classical.
+More precisely, \cite[Theorem 8.1.3]{lurie04:_deriv_algeb_geomet} shows (see also \cite[Proposition 4.5]{porta20:_non_k} for a precise proof of the non-archimedean analogue) that the obvious extension of the moduli problem for prestable curves to a derived moduli problem is representable by a classical DM stack $\modstk[g]{n}$. \end{remark}

-\begin{remark} The authors of~\cite{mann18:_brane_gromov_witten_k} used instead of $\modstk[g]{n}$ the collection, indexed by the semigroup $\operatorname{Eff}(X)$ of effective curve classes in $X$, of Costello's moduli stacks $\modstk[g]{n,\beta}$ parameterising prestable curves with irreducible components decorated by a decomposition of $\beta$, and satisfying a stability condition.
-The main advantage of these moduli stacks over $\modstk[g]{n}$ is that the forgetful morphism $\modstk[g]{n+1,\beta}\to\modstk[g]{n,\beta}$ is the universal curve.
-This was necessary in~\cite{mann18:_brane_gromov_witten_k} to obtain the moduli stacks of stable maps from the brane action of the operad $(\modstk[g]{\bullet+1,\beta})$.
-As this property is not needed in this note, we use the more common stack of prestable curves.

-Note however that the morphism $\modstk[g]{n,\beta}\to\modstk[g]{n}$ is étale, so either choice of moduli stack of curves could be used to define the (derived) moduli stack of stable maps to $X$. \end{remark}